PiwikPRO/PPMS-PublicDocs/audience_manager/form-tracker.rst

 Private information
 -------------------
-Form Tracker is trying to automatically detect fields containing :term:`user` private information and ignores them.
+Form Tracker is trying to automatically detect fields containing :term:`user's<user>` private information and ignores them.
-Following data is never sent to Audience Manager:
+The following data is never sent to the Audience Manager:

 .. todo:: Check what is legal term for ignored information's.